 This course surveys the 17th through the 20th centuries.
 Attention is given to the rise of modernism and its impact on philosophy, theology, ecclesiology and politics.
 Catholic studies focus on individuals such as Sor Juana de la Cruz, Teresa of Avila, Alfred Loisy, Pius IX, John XXII and Dorothy Day, and the impact of Liberation Theology.
 Protestant studies examine the rise of Puritanism, missionary movements, dissenters, global Christianity, slavery and civil rights, and religions in America.

-HIS 511.
-Introduction to World Christianity.
+HIS 591.
+Africian-American Religious History and Experience.
 (3 h)